HHousen/resume/resume.md

 ### <span>Machine Learning Intern</span> <span><span><a href="https://ada.cx">Ada Support</a> (Remote)</span> <span>May 2021 -- Aug 2021</span></span>

-- Led a project to enable Ada chatbots to better understand non-English languages.
+- Led the discovery and experimentation phases of a project to enable Ada chatbots to better understand non-English languages.
-- Cleaned and analyzed 9 billion chat messages to train state-of-the-art multilingual machine learning models.
+- Wrote a data processing pipeline to efficiently clean and analyze **9 billion** chat messages for machine learning models.
-- Experimented with novel techniques and cultivated skills in PyTorch, transformers, and pandas.
+- Researched novel techniques in multilingual intent prediction and cultivated skills in PyTorch, transformers, and pandas.

 ## Projects